-If you are allergic to eggs or following a Vegan diet, you can create an eggless marshmallow fluff recipe by using Aquafaba instead of the egg whites and corn syrup in this recipe.
+If you are allergic to eggs or following a Vegan diet, you can create an eggless marshmallow fluff recipe.
+Try this recipe by using Aquafaba instead of the egg whites and corn syrup in this recipe.

 Aquafaba is a great egg substitute.
 It is essentially the water that chick peas have been cooked in.
 I haven’t used this before when baking but have heard that it works great to create meringues and marshmallow fluff.

 Frequently Asked Questions: